 How to Take Minutes Using Boardable

 Remember how I told you your board agenda serves as a great template for your meeting minutes?
 Don’t think I’ve forgotten to circle back around to that, and don’t think that we didn’t think of that when building out Boardable’s functionality!

 Using the Minutes Maker, you can use the board agenda you already built to not miss a single detail.
 Simply pull up the board meeting agenda and add your notes directly to each agenda item, assign tasks, and record votes.
-Here’s a GIF to help you visualize what I mean:

 With Boardable’s board software, you can centralize all communication into one convenient location and create powerful agendas that incite collaboration.
-Have any other ideas?
-I’m always open to suggestions!
-Just reach out to our team.
-Otherwise, go ahead and try out Boardable’s range of tools.

 Wouldn’t it be great if we could be productive without writing down everything that needs to be covered and didn’t have to worry about mapping out our meetings?
-I know agenda-making sounds tedious (we did cover a lot), but it’s the only way you can keep your board focused and make sure they’re fulfilling expectations.
+We know agenda-making sounds tedious (we did cover a lot), but it’s the only way you can keep your board focused and make sure they’re fulfilling expectations.
 Creating dynamic board meeting agendas before every meeting will become a habit soon enough, and you won’t have to think about it so much.

 If you take anything away from this guide, let it be that your board agendas are incredibly important for boosting productivity in the boardroom (and that Boardable’s Agenda Builder is a great tool for streamlining prep).

 If you’re not sure where to start, feel free to build out your next agenda with one of the board meeting agenda templates from earlier.
 Boardable’s intuitive Agenda Builder will streamline the process further and empower your board to be the best it possibly can be.
 In no time, you’ll be wondering how you ever ran meetings without a great agenda!